ocramz/petsc-hs/README.md

 ### 1

-If you already have a working PETSc installation and the `PETSC_DIR` and `PETSC_ARCH` environment variables are set, proceed to Step 2,
+If you already have a working installation of PETSc, MPICH and SLEPc and the `PETSC_DIR` and `PETSC_ARCH` environment variables are set, proceed to Step 2,

 otherwise